Category Archives: Romantic Comedy

 New York City fashion photographer Dick Avery (Fred Astaire) is tasked with finding a model for a new assignment.
 Discouraged, he is struck by the beauty of Jo Stockton (Audrey Hepburn), an intellectual bookstore employee he photographed by accident.

-He convinces Jo to go with him to France, where he continues photographing her against Parisian backdrops, while they scramble to pull together a fashion show along with crusty Maggie Prescott (Kay Thompson), a fashion magazine publisher.
+He convinces Jo to accompany him to France, where he continues photographing her against Parisian backdrops.
+At the same time, they scramble to pull together a fashion show along with crusty Maggie Prescott (Kay Thompson), a fashion magazine publisher.

 Dick and Jo fall for one another, only to find hurdles to overcome along the way.

-The musical numbers are plentiful but rather second-tier.
+The musical numbers are plentiful but second-tier.
 Bouncy songs like ‘Funny Face’ and ‘On How to Be Lovely’ are decent but not memorable.
-The highlight is “S, Wonderful’ appearing during the finale and perfectly wrapping the Paris experience and the film in a shiny bow.
+The highlight is ‘S, Wonderful,’ which appears during the finale and perfectly wraps the Paris experience and the film in a shiny bow.

-Comparisons can be made to An American in Paris (1951) and not just because both are set in Paris use the same tune (S Wonderful) and are composed by George Gershwin.
-There’s more buried beneath the surface that ties the two films.
+Comparisons can be made to An American in Paris (1951), not just because both are set in Paris, use the same tune (S Wonderful), and were composed by George Gershwin.
+There’s more buried beneath the surface that ties the two films together.

-Both lead characters, Jerry and Jo, wind up with the wrong partners, in reality, inappropriate for each other.
-Jerry should be with the comparable Milo while Jo should be with the dashing and artistic Flostre (Michael Auclair).
+Both lead characters, Jerry and Jo, wind up with the wrong partners, who are, in reality, inappropriate for each other.
+Jerry should be with the comparable Milo, while Jo should be with the dashing and artistic Flostre (Michael Auclair).
 Instead, Jerry chooses the waifish Lise while Jo lands the ancient Dick.

-Of course, in An American in Paris and Funny Face, Milo and Flostre are made to be the foils.
+Of course, Milo and Flostre are made to be the foils in An American in Paris and Funny Face.
 They are merely obstacles to be overcome by the preferred couple.

-Another irritant is the demeaning nickname that Dick calls Jo, ‘funny face’.
-Hardly a dog, Hepburn is quite beautiful though the film makes the audience assume she is wrong for the modeling world.
-The reality is she fits right in looking perfect in every dress or costume she dons, or photograph she appears in.
+Another irritant is the demeaning nickname that Dick calls Jo, ‘funny face.’
+Hardly a dog, Hepburn is quite beautiful, although the film makes the audience assume she is wrong for the modeling world.
+She fits right in, looking perfect in every dress or costume she dons or photograph she appears in.

-A better casting choice would have been not classically beautiful singers/actors such as Barbra Streisand or Bette Midler though admittedly neither had surfaced at that point.
+A better casting choice would not have been classically beautiful singers or actors such as Barbra Streisand or Bette Midler, though admittedly, neither had surfaced at that point.

 Though shot on a soundstage, Funny Face rebounds from implausibility with gorgeous ariel views of historic Parisian landmarks that envelope the glitter of the theme.